OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 Each :class:`.ProtocolUnit` (whether vacuum or solvent) carries out the following steps:

 1. Parameterize the system using `OpenMMForceFields <https://github.com/openmm/openmmforcefields>`_ and `Open Force Field <https://github.com/openforcefield/openff-forcefields>`_.
-2. Equilibrate the fully interacting system using a short MD simulation using the same approach as the :class:`.PlainMDProtocol` (in the solvent leg this will include rounds of NVT and NPT equilibration)
+2. Equilibrate the fully interacting system using a short MD simulation using the same approach as the :class:`.PlainMDProtocol` (in the solvent leg this will include rounds of NVT and NPT equilibration).
-3. Create an alchemical system
+3. Create an alchemical system.
-4. Minimize the alchemical system
+4. Minimize the alchemical sysem.
 5. Equilibrate and production simulate the alchemical system using the chosen multistate sampling method (under NPT conditions if solvent is present).
-6. Analyze results for the transformation
+6. Analyze results for the transformation.

 Note: three different types of multistate sampling (i.e. replica swapping between lambda states) methods can be chosen; HREX, SAMS, and independent (no lambda swaps attempted).
 By default the HREX approach is selected, this can be altered using ``solvent_simulation_settings.sampler_method`` or ``vacuum_simulation_settings.sampler_method`` (default: ``repex``).